agentm/project-m36/docs/introduction_to_projectm36.markdown

 * TutorialD: Chris Date's interactive language for learning about the relational algebra
 * ProjectM36.Client: a Haskell library for native access
-* Database.Persist.ProjectM36: a driver for the Haskell persistent library

 More frontends are expected to be supported in the future.